AlbinHolmlund/spotify-canvas-webui/README.md

 That tool is a terminal application, while this is a web application.
 So it might be easier to use for some people.

+> *The link should work now again.
+I forgot to add this script to the new server when I switched to a new host.*
-This webui implementation is available at https://canvas.skrap.info
+> This webui implementation is available at https://canvas.skrap.info

 ## Installation